nih-niddk-mbs/StochasticGene.jl/docs/src/examples/index.md

 ### Parallel Processing
 - [Parallel Processing](parallel_processing.md): Using parallel processing for large datasets

-### Model Analysis
-- [Model Validation](model_validation.md): Validating model assumptions and results
-- [Parameter Analysis](parameter_analysis.md): Analyzing model parameters and their uncertainties

 ## Contributing Examples

 We welcome contributions of new examples!
 If you have an interesting use case or analysis workflow, please consider sharing it with the community.
-See the [Contributing](@ref) guide for more information.
+See the Contributing guide for more information.